doctest/doctest/doc/markdown/roadmap.md

 - setup / teardown support
     - global setup / teardown - can be currently achieved by providing a custom main function
     - per test suite
+    - see how it's done in boost test - with the fixture decorator
     - perhaps for fixtures in addition to the constructor / destructor - since throwing in the destructor might terminate the program
     - or just ignore all of this this - it would require globals or classes and inheritance - and we already have subcases
 - doctest in a GUI environment? with no console?
 APIs for attaching a console? querying if there is one? [investigate...](https://github.com/philsquared/Catch/blob/master/docs/configuration.md#stdout)